Texas Solar Incentives and Rebates

 In competitive (deregulated) electricity markets across Texas, solar rebates and net metering (or solar buyback programs) may be available through your Retail Electric Provider (REP).
 For example, solar buyback programs are available from TXU, Reliant, and Green Mountain.
 There are hundreds of REPs operating in Texas, so check with your preferred company to ask about their solar program.

 The solar rebates and policies for the utility companies and cooperatives below are subject to change at any time.
 We strive to update this page regularly with the latest information and recommend that you contact your utility directly to confirm their current program.

 AEP serves a multitude of cities in Texas including Corpus Christi, Abilene, McAllen, Harlingen, and others.
 AEP North offers a rebate of $0.70 per watt, up to a total of $90,000 for residential customers and $73,590 for non- residential customers.
 AEP Central offers a rebate of $0.70 per watt, up to a total of $7,000 for residential customers and $7,000 for non- residential customers.
 AEP operates in a competitive electricity market, so a net metering program would be handled by your retail electric provider (REP), if available.
 More incentives can be found on their website.

 CPS serves the San Antonio area.
-There is a solar rebate available for residential and commercial projects.
+There is an up-front solar rebate available for residential and commercial projects.
 As of December 1st, 2018, the residential rebate has changed to a flat incentive at $2,500 per project, which will drop to $1,500 per project when the current funding pool is fully allocated.
-The commercial solar rebate remains at $0.60/watt.
+The commercial solar rebate remains at $0.60/watt up to $80,000.
 Funds for both rebates are limited and available on a first-come, first-serve basis.
 There are some requirements, which can be found here.

 Get Customized Incentive Data